 The acquired in-process research and development asset relates to WTX101.
-Due to the stage of development of this asset, significant risk remains and it is not yet probable that there is future economic benefit from this asset.
-Absent successful clinical results and regulatory approval for the asset, there is no alternative future use associated with WTX101.
-Accordingly, the value of this asset of \$803.7 was expensed during the year ended December 31, 2018.
+Due to the stage of development of this asset at the date of acquisition, significant risk remained and it was not yet probable that there was future economic benefit from this asset.
+Absent successful clinical results and regulatory approval for the asset, there was no alternative future use associated with WTX101.
+Accordingly, the value of this asset was expensed during the second quarter of 2018.

 Employee related liabilities include the value of outstanding employee equity incentive awards that were accelerated in connection with the Wilson Therapeutics acquisition that have been settled in cash.
-Also included in this amount are employer tax obligations associated with the employee equity incentive awards.
+Also included in this amount were employer tax obligations associated with the employee equity incentive awards.